ib-ruby/ib-ruby/intro.md

 ```
   tws = IB::Connection.tws
 or
   tws = gw.tws
+and also
+  tws = IB::Connction.current.tws

 ```
 The Gateway acts as a Proxy to the Connection-Object and provides a simple Security-Layer.
-The method »connect« waits approx. 1 hour  for the TWS to start.
+The method »connect« without an argument waits approx. 1 hour for the TWS to connect to.
+It tries to connect every 60 seconds.
+The argument detemines the count of repetitions.
 IB::Gateway reconnects automatically if the transmission was interrupted.
 It is even possible to switch from one TWS to another

 ```
   gw.change_host host:  'new_host:new_port'